 Here, initially, you can get an outline of how well your site performs against your rivals’ locales from both an internet-based life point of view and a webpage speed viewpoint.

 One thing to keep in mind when using this tool is that it might take time for the reports to load.
 The competitive analysis tab usually loads within 60 seconds, and the social media report typically takes longer 90 seconds.
-Analyze Your Competition in Less Than 60 Seconds
+How to Analyze Your Competition

 You might want the result faster, but if the too crawls your sites too fast, your server may crash.
 To prevent this, it’s set to crawl your site over a period of 90 seconds.

-So, here is a summary why you should go for this tool:
+So, here is a summary of why you should go for this tool:

 - It’s a web-based tool, so you don’t need to download any file